 12. Does your management team support disabled employees' needs?

 Equity requires supplying each person with the tools they need to succeed, regardless of who they are and what abilities or disadvantages they might have.
 Providing differently-abled persons on your team with the necessary support creates a more accessible and equitable work environment.

 13. Does management practice transparent communication for everyone regarding pay, promotions, and opportunities?

 Each manager practices transparency and communication differently.
 Regardless of your preferred methods, you want to ensure that everyone receives the same information.
 Use this question to determine the perceptions of how well your managers communicate with everyone on their teams.

 14. How can we improve our equity efforts?

 Just like at the end of the diversity survey, we recommend offering an open-ended box where employees can offer ideas on possible and suggested equity improvements.

-The inclusion survey aims to discover how people feel about the company's entire environment, including their peers, managers, workload, projects, meetings, discussions, and more.
-You should personalize your inclusion survey questions to assess current policies or initiatives.
+Inclusion survey questions aim to uncover how people feel about the company's entire environment, including their peers, managers, workload, projects, meetings, discussions, and more.
+Personalize your inclusion survey questions to assess current policies or initiatives.

 15. Does the senior leadership team prioritize inclusion initiatives?

 Managers must take action on employee feedback surveys to show their commitment to change.
 Even if you don't think your organization has diversity and inclusion challenges, employees will still expect you to make constant positive strides toward improvement.
 Use this question to learn whether or not your team thinks your management prioritizes diversity and inclusion.